Aureatus/readvocab/README.md

 - Be able to get a list of most common words.

   - Following this, allow users to have separate saved word lists for rare words, and for common words.

+- Implement some sort of NLP library to deduce grammatical classes of words from PDF, so we can accurately get the rarity of the specific word used.
 - Allow customisation of what grammatical classes to exclude from returned result.
 (This one will rely largely on changes made to the corpus-word-freq package)

 For goals with relation to the rare words refer to the `corpus-word-freq` readme.